muditmohantyagi/BlogPost/README.md

 # BlogPost
-This is an example of blog post creation using Golang, GIN, GORM(MySql), and RestAPI.
+This is an example of blog post creation using Golang, GIN, GORM(MySql), cobra cli and RestAPI.
 PostMan collection and database are also included in the root folder.

 HOW TO USE: